 During the winter months ladybirds hibernate in window frames, walls, log piles or trees and emerge to mate in the spring.
-Females lay between 20-50 eggs per day which will develop into larvae (which also feed on the same plant pests!) and eventually adults.
+Females lay between 20-50 eggs per day and will develop into larvae (which also feed on aphids) and eventually into adults.

-Ladybirds can be released onto infested plants outdoors in the summer, however they perform especially well in confined spaces such as greenhouses, conservatories and poly tunnels.
+Ladybird adults are best suited for application onto aphid infested plants in confined spaces such as greenhouses, conservatories and poly tunnels.

-Ladybird adults can be used from temperatures above 10 degrees indoors or outdoors, however best levels of control are achieved above 15 degrees.
+Ladybirds can be used from temperatures above 10 degrees indoors or outdoors, however optimum conditions for Ladybird activity is above 15 degrees.
 Ladybirds should only be introduced once pests are present.

-As a general guide we advise applying adult ladybirds at a rate of 10 per square metre, if you have a severe infestation of aphids we advise doubling this rate.
+As a general guide we advise applying adult ladybirds at a rate of 10 per square metre or 5 larvae per infested plant, if you have a severe infestation of aphids we advise doubling this rate.

 In the wild ladybirds can live between 2 to 3 years and grow to 0.4 inches.

 Release ladybird adults in the morning or evening if applying indoors or when windows and vents are closed for a few hours.
 Open container and lodge in foilage for adults to emerge, after afew hours, if some adults are left inside, gently tip out onto infested plants.

 Ladybirds are living creatures and can be affected by any chemical pesticides used prior to and during their release.
 As a guide cease using all chemical insecticides at least 3 weeks before releasing and up to 2 days before for non-toxic products like SB plant Invigorator.